NUBIC/aker-rails/README.md

 In the environment initializer for each of your application's environments, put the parts of the Aker configuration which are env-specific.
-E.g., you might only use the `netid` authority in staging and production since full access to the NU LDAP servers is only available from behind the firewall.
+E.g., the LDAP server you use in production might not be visible from your workstation.
 This means that the `authorities` line will be env-specific.

     # In config/environments/production.rb, for example
     config.after_initialize do
       Aker.configure do
         # The authorities to use.
 See the aker API documentation
         # for `Aker::Authorities` for options.
-        authorities :netid, :pers
+        authorities :ldap

-        # The server-central parameters file for cc_pers, NU LDAP,
+        # The server-central parameters file for authority
-        # CAS, and policy parameters.
+        # and policy parameters (optional).
+See
+        # `Aker::CentralParameters` for a discussion of why this is a
+        # good idea.
         central '/etc/nubic/aker-prod.yml'
       end
     end